NIEM/NIEM.github.io/json/whatis/index.md

    Geographic Markup Language (GML).

-   2.3 Define a new data component for the missing concept, if there is no component suitable for reuse..
+   2.3 Define a new data component for the missing concept, if there is no component suitable for reuse.
 Developers may share their new component for reuse by others, but are not obligated to do so.

 3. Have new or modified information requirements been revealed?